-This website is designed to provide you with information about us, our clinic and our approach.
+This website will provide you with information about us, our clinic and our approach.
 It gives information on back pain and other musculo-skeletal conditions including how to treat and manage according to the latest research.
 We hope you will find this interesting whether you want to become a patient, are a business looking to provide healthcare for your workforce or simply want to find out more about back pain.

-At The Spine Team we specialise in diagnosing, explaining, treating, rehabilitating and preventing back and neck pain and other musculo-skeletal disorders.
+At The Spine Team we specialise in diagnosing, treating, rehabilitating and preventing back and neck pain and other musculo-skeletal disorders.
 We believe that to get the best response the patient also needs understand their problem.
 Although this approach is supported by the latest research it is rarely done and ‘labels’ are frequently used instead.

 The Spine Team has a multi-disciplinary approach considering not just what happened when the pain occurred but also why you were vulnerable at that time and what you need to do about it.
 We put you in control; this is called the patient centred model.